osabased/horizon/experience-optimization.md

 - task class distribution changes
 - exposure policy changes
 - prior counterevidence is invalidated
+- confounders are resolved
+- interacting candidates are removed or changed

-Preserve rejected hypotheses with reasons and invalidators.
+Preserve rejected hypotheses with reasons, counterevidence, confounders, and invalidators.

 ### Rollback